 Once all the above-mentioned steps are done and dealt with, that’s the time to install a crawl space dehumidifier.
 You first need to look for a dehumidifier that will work in a small space like a crawl space.
 Make sure it is portable enough that you can carry or wheel it around this spot.
 It should be easily installed.

-Best Crawl Space Dehumidifier Reviews for 2019
+Best Crawl Space Dehumidifier Reviews

 Here are the best dehumidifiers for crawl spaces we highly recommend: